Post Summary: Visiting Zion National Park

 How to use Zion National Park’s Shuttle

 Zion is one of the most popular National Park.
-The VAST majority of visitor to Zion come to explore the 8 mile Zion Canyon Scenic Drive.
+The VAST majority of visitors to Zion come to explore the 8 mile Zion Canyon Scenic Drive.
 Due to the massive crowding along this road

 From March to October, access to Zion Scenic Canyon Drive is to the Zion Shuttle.
 This free shuttle helps reduce traffic jams and congestion in the park.
 Learn more about the Zion Shuttle.